11 Top-Rated Weekend Getaways from Boston

 We may earn a commission from affiliate links ()

-Boston is an amazing city filled with culture, art, and more history than almost any other place in the United States, but sometimes you just need a change of scenery.
-Within a few hours' drive, tourists can reach a wide variety of destinations.
+Within a few hours' drive from Boston, tourists can reach a wide variety of destinations.
 Whether you are looking for outdoor adventure, fantastic beaches, or great food, all are within easy reach.
-Explore the best places to visit with our list of the top-rated weekend getaways from Boston.
+Explore the best places to visit with our list of the top weekend getaways from Boston.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.